3.16 Joint Agency Group Supervision Procedure

 The parameters around confidentiality of the information shared will replicate those of the respective agencies’ governance around confidentiality and the sharing of information across agencies for the purposes of safeguarding children and young people in accordance with Working Together 2023.

-A written record of the supervision session should be produced and placed on the child’s file, in line with each agency’s policies, professional standards and practice.
+A written record of the JAGS (as above) session should be placed on the child’s file, in line with each agency’s policies, professional standards and practice.

 Appendix A – Joint Agency Group Supervision Process Flowchart